 Key Schema.org Types

-Schema.org defines hundreds of types, but the following six are most impactful for SEO.
-Each type enables different rich result features in search.
+Schema.org defines hundreds of types, but the following eight are most impactful for SEO and AIO.
+Each enables different rich result features.

 | Type | Use Case | Rich Result Effect |